 • What temperature protection protocols do you use during concrete curing?

-• Have you completed pours in comparable alpine environments?
+• Have you completed CMU, poured concrete, or ICCF pours in comparable alpine environments?

 A vague answer here isn't a minor gap — it's a structural risk.